How to Get Mothball Smell Out of Clothes – Nori Press

 Listen to article

+Wondering how to get mothball smell out of clothes?
 There is nothing more frustrating than a closet with the smell of mothballs permeating through your clothing.
 Once you have been in your house for a while, that natural mothball odor can start to linger on your clothes.
-I know from personal experience that it is hard to get rid of this smell and can be really tough on clothing too!
-In my blog post, learn how I got my mothball odor out of clothes.
+Clothing mothballs are effective in deterring moths and other insects, but they leave a persistent and unpleasant odor that is hard to get rid of and can be really tough on clothing too!

 What is a Mothball?